sailfishos/docs.sailfishos.org/Support/Help_Articles/Android_App_Support/README.md

 Sailfish OS aims to be compatible with the majority of Android apps, but due to the sheer volume of Android applications designed for Android-based devices with different configurations, we cannot guarantee 100% compatibility.

-In this article, you will learn how to make the best of the **Android™ AppSupport** on your Sailfish device.
+In this article, you will learn how to make the best of the **Android AppSupport** on your Sailfish device.

 If you would like to remove Android apps (and support) from your Sailfish device, read [**this help article**](/Support/Help_Articles/Android_App_Support/Removing_Android_App_Support/).

 # Installing Android applications on your Sailfish device
 Installing Android applications is done by downloading **apk** files (an Android package file used to distribute applications) from application stores and by then installing them to your Sailfish device.

-Before installing any Android apps one must install **Android™ AppSupport** (simulation of the Android system on Sailfish OS) which is available in the Jolla Store.
+Before installing any Android apps one must install **Android AppSupport** (simulation of the Android system on Sailfish OS) which is available in the Jolla Store.
 This requires the Sailfish X licence on Xperia devices.

 Android apps are installed in the internal storage of a phone.
 Installing apps on SD cards is not supported.